0xBcamp/Option-Token-Implementation/README.md

 - Deciding the optimal way to do things may be difficult depending on the chosen implementation
 - Fine-tuning of parameters. (picking optimal vesting durations, multipliers, etc. may be difficult) -It is unlikely users may pick up on this to a heavy degree but the implementation could heavily effect the success of the project
+- Massive accumulation of whales if using non-expiry -If no expiry is used, it does provide less immediate sell pressure but also can leave to a sword of damacles where whales accumulate large positions over time